What is Philadelphia known for?

 Philadelphia is also known for “hoagie”, which is what locals call a submarine sandwich.
 That is, one topped by sliced lettuce, tomatoes and onions.
 A cheesesteak hoagie has this too.
 Try Tony Luke’s or Jim’s Steaks.

 11. The Mummers

-Started more than a century ago, Philadelphia is famous for the Mummers Parade, a unique and elaborate way to ring in the new year.
+Starting more than a century ago, Philadelphia became famous for the Mummers Parade, a unique and elaborate way to ring in the new year.

 On the first of January, musicians and dancers sport fancy customs and strut down Broad Street (along with Market Street, one of the main thoroughfares in the city).
 The floats accompanying them are incredibly decorated.

 All of this is not just to entertain and celebrate, but to compete to win awards in five divisions.
 The Mummers’ famous song is the American folk tune Dem Golden Slippers.